CZMoodyDev/Meal-Planner/README.md

 # Meal-Planner
 In-house tool for purchasing and creating frozen meals

-This tool does not include the includes directory that has the connection information...but it uses a locally hosted mySQL database.
+This tool does not include the includes directory that has the connection information...and it uses a locally hosted mySQL database.

 It uses one table with these fields:
 * rid (Primary key, recipe ID)